 Rome is another city to choose from if you want to be in a classy place surrounded everywhere you go by extremely well-kept Roman history.
 This is a romantic city, ideal for couples or food enthusiasts to visit their many pizzeria’s and restaurants serving delicious fresh pasta dishes, don’t think for one minute that you can travel to Rome and avoid the carbs.

 Home of Catholicism, Rome is an endpoint of many, for religious reasons.
 The city uniquely holds the Vatican City within it, classed as a state, independent of Rome and Italy.
-It means you can visit the Coliseum, the Trevi Fountain and the Roman Forum and then see where the Pope resides in one go, however it is recommended to take a guided tour of the Vatican to make the most of it, as there is plenty to see and know.
+It means you can visit the Coliseum, the Trevi Fountain, and the Roman Forum and then see where the Pope resides in one go, however it is recommended to take a guided tour of the Vatican to make the most of it, as there is plenty to see and know.

 Starting the day with a freshly ground Italian espresso and finishing it with the best gelato in the world will never get old.
 Check this 3 day Rome itinerary to make the most out of your trip.

 If you’re a fan of the Ottoman Empire or the Byzantium period, Istanbul is where you should be.
 An excellent city where the old meets the new, this is where travelers should go when they want to experience a rich and exotic culture.